Getting Started

 - Channels — Create group chats with team members for collaborative AI-assisted conversations.
 See Channels.

-- Watches — Set up cron-scheduled automations that run agents on a recurring basis with filter expressions.
-See Watches.
+- Jobs — Set up manual, scheduled, or event-triggered automations that run agents with optional filter expressions.
+See Jobs.

-- Skills & Marketplace — Upload custom skills or install pre-built agents and skills from the catalog.
-See Skills & Marketplace.
+- Marketplace — Browse and install pre-built agents and skills from the catalog.
+See Marketplace.

 Who It’s For